ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

   - Custom fetch implementation in authStore bypasses Supabase client header issues
   - Simplified Nginx configuration for auth endpoints
   - Detailed documentation added in `docs/supabase-auth-fix.md`
+8. ✅ **API endpoint restructuring** for C3D file processing (as of May 24, 2025)
+  - Renamed API router prefix from `/api/v1/ghostly` to `/api/v1/c3d` for clarity
+  - Added proper nginx configuration for both `/api/` and `/v1/` paths
+  - Fixed frontend API client to use correct paths without duplicate `/api` prefixes
+  - Added health endpoint at `/api/health` for system monitoring
+9. ✅ **Improved Nginx configuration** for file uploads (as of May 24, 2025)
+  - Used variables for upstream services with appropriate names
+  - Disabled IPv6 in resolver configuration
+  - Added detailed error handling for troubleshooting
+  - Enabled larger request body size for file uploads
+  - Fixed 502 Bad Gateway errors with proper resolver variables

 ### Features and Components (React with Vite):
 1. ✅ **Consolidated frontend architecture**: